Sing with members of the National Philharmonic Chorale under Artistic Director

 Baltimore, Annapolis and Washington Operas.
 In addition to the National

-Philharmonic Chorale, Ms. Gau has guest conducted chorus including the
+Philharmonic Chorale, Ms. Gau has guest conducted choruses including the

 Capitol Hill Chorale, Congressional Chorus, and the Metropolitan Chorus.